AlexTemirbulatow/de.htwg.se.DotsAndBoxes/README.md

 # Dots And Boxes

-A project at HTWG Konstanz for the class Software Engineering to create a game 'Dots and Boxes' in scala. <br>
+A project at HTWG Konstanz for the Software Engineering class, creating the game 'Dots and Boxes' in Scala. <br>
-Using fuctional programming as a paradigm for software development and agility by testing code. <br><br>
+Using functional programming as a paradigm for software development and applying agile principles through test-driven development. <br><br>
 Click here to view the <a href="https://docs.google.com/presentation/d/15wLZfl3zXVfde_VmGHMUGKwv8NFT9vJNmobpuDwV2Hc/edit#slide=id.p">project presentation</a>